Looking for the best place to buy park Orlando attraction tickets? I’ve taken a look at some of the top sites to see where you can find the best deal.

 Don’t feel like you have to buy tickets for every park.
 Although it would be nice, it would also cost a fortune.
 The majority of parks offer several days worth of entertainment, so 3 or 4 parks should be enough for a 2 week holiday.

-If you have younger children, I would recommend the Disney parks first.
+If you have younger children, I would recommend Disney parks first.
 There’s plenty of entertainment and rides to keep little one’s attention for a long time.
+Plus, there are the Disney water parks you can visit for something slightly different.

 Universal is more appropriate for older kids and teenagers.
 Although there are rides for smaller children, I don’t think they can match Disney.

-Other parks such as Busch Gardens and Sea World are aimed at all ages.
+Other major parks such as Busch Gardens and Sea World are aimed at all ages.
+They have plenty of rides and animals to keep everybody entertained.

 If you’re looking for more tips for your holiday, take a look at my guide to booking your own holiday to Florida.